-The Commission may decide to hold more than one public meeting on a particular project in exceptional circumstances.
+In exceptional circumstances, the Commission may decide to hold more than one public meeting on a particular project.

-There may also be situations where the Commission decides to hold a public meeting on a specific subject-matter for a particular development application, for example a meeting in relation to produced water or visual impact.
+There may also be situations where the Commission decides to hold a public meeting on a specific subject-matter for a particular development application, for example a meeting in relation to produced water or visual impacts.